 A 2-tone RU is referred to by four consecutive RU Allocation subfields per EHT-SIG content channel, for both EHT-SIG content channels.
 The four RU Allocation subfields per EHT-SIG content channel are labeled from the first RU Allocation subfield to the fourth RU Allocation subfield.

-N RU Allocation subfields are present in an EHT-SIG content channel, where:

 A 996+484 tone MRU is referred to by three RU Allocation subfields per EHT-SIG content channel, for both EHT-SIG content channels.
 The three RU Allocation subfields per EHT-SIG content channel are labeled from the first RU Allocation subfield to the third RU Allocation subfield.